PooSmacker/GeminiChat/README.md

 4.  **Set up Gemini API Key:**
     You need a Google Gemini API key to use this application.
 You can obtain one from [Google AI Studio](https://makersuite.google.com/app/apikey).

-    To setup your gemini api key:
+    **To setup your gemini api key:**
-        *   **First Run** Simply enter your api key in the info box when first visting the page, it will then create a .gemini_api_key file containing your key.
+    Simply enter your api key in the info box when first visting the page, it will then create a .gemini_api_key file containing your key.

 ## Running the Application